 - July: Test TV transmissions commence from TCN9 Sydney and HSV7 Melbourne

-- September 27: GTV9 Melbourne conducts its first test transmission with a one-hour broadcast of programs on Thursday 27 September at 4.30pm hosted by Geoff Corke.
+- September 27: GTV9 Melbourne conducts its first program transmission with a one hour and 20 minute broadcast of cartoons and a John Wayne film from 4.30pm, hosted by Geoff Corke.
 From Monday 1 October the station commences daily test pattern transmission.

 - October 27: TCN9 is officially opened.